noah/riddim/README.md

 % riddim -h                                     # show help
 % aliased to riddim -q | less --pattern="^\*"   # show playlist at current track
 ```

-N.B.: The length of time it takes before changes to the playlist will be
+However, changes to the playlist will take some time to propogate to a
-reflected to a client listener is determined by the variable `buffer_size`
+client listener - this value is determined by the variable `buffer_size`
 in `riddim.cfg`.

 ## Audioscrobbler

-If you want to scrobble tracks, you will need to set `scrobble=True` in
+To scrobble tracks, `scrobble=True` must be set in `riddim.cfg` and a
-`riddim.cfg` and also create a `scrobbler.cfg` file with the following
+`scrobbler.cfg` file in the following format is required:
-contents:

     [scrobbler]
     username='Your Username'